-Students are required to complete all prerequisite courses listed as freshman and sophomore courses on the Nursing Degree Map (with no required prerequisite course below a grade of C+), and show evidence of good ethical, moral, and personal character.
+Admission into the nursing major does not guarantee admission to the nursing program.
+If you are admitted to the pre-professional phase, you will need to complete all prerequisite courses listed as freshman and sophomore courses on the Nursing Degree Map (with no required prerequisite course below a grade of C+), and show evidence of good ethical, moral, and personal character in order to transition to the professional phase.

 Please be advised that admission into the professional clinical phase is competitive.
 The number of students accepted into this phase depends on accreditation requirements, available resources, class cap limits, and college GPA.